xxxnell/how-do-vits-work/README.md

 # How Do Vision Transformers Work?

 This repository provides a PyTorch implementation of ["How Do Vision Transformers Work?
-(ICLR 2022 Spotlight)"](https://openreview.net/forum?id=D78Go4hVcxO) In the paper, we show that the success of multi-head self-attentions (MSAs) for computer vision is ***NOT due to its weak inductive bias and capturing long-range dependency***.
+(ICLR 2022 Spotlight)"](https://openreview.net/forum?id=D78Go4hVcxO) In the paper, we show that the success of multi-head self-attentions (MSAs) for computer vision is ***NOT due to their weak inductive bias and capturing long-range dependency***.
 In particular, we address the following three key questions of MSAs and Vision Transformers (ViTs):

 ***Q1.
 What properties of MSAs do we need to better optimize NNs?***